 We constantly monitor the advice posted by the British Foreign and Commonwealth Office (FCO).
 In particular we will always advise clients of any travel warnings.
-At the time of writing the FCO has no travel warnings in place for Guinea-Bissau.
+At the time of writing the Foreign and Commonwealth Office does not advise against travel to any of the areas within Eritrea that we visit on our tours.
 Please feel free to contact us should you have any specific concerns or if would like to know in detail what measures are being taken to ensure visits remain trouble free and without incident.

 It should be noted that this information applies to British citizens.
 Other nationals are asked to check the current position of their respective government.

 Accommodation and Meals

 On this tour we use comfortable mid-range small hotels with private bathrooms.
 Air Conditioning will be provided when necessary.
 In general you will find your hotel has a restaurant and/or bar.

 We welcome solo travellers and single rooms will be allocated subject to the applicable tour supplement.
 Please note that on occasions you may not always be allocated a double or twin room, as some hotels have designated single rooms.
 These may be smaller in size.
 However, the supplement payable takes this into consideration.

 Food & Drink